wassermanlab/variome/README.md

-An implementation of the Wasserman Lab IBVL portal
+An implementation of the Wasserman Lab bvl portal

 ## Dev Environment Setup (Python / Django module)